lucascamacho/coevo_mut_antag/README.md

 My Master's dissertation that explore how the coevolution happens when cheaters shows up in mutualistic networks.
 Also, i wanna know how the fluctuations in interactions signals between positive and negative influence the coevolutionary process of species.
-For that, i use a mathematical model that describes how a certain average trait of species changes due to mutualism and antagonism.
-Latter i insert fluctuations in interaction signal's in time.
+For that, i use a mathematical model that describes how a certain average trait of species changes due to mutualism and antagonism together.

 ## Technical specifications